How to Trade Crypto Futures Markets

 Bitcoin Futures Contract

 Thanks to the mainstream acceptance of Bitcoin, the CME introduced a BTC futures contract on 18 December 2017.
 During the past eight months, other cryptocurrencies have been introduced as futures contracts on other exchanges around the world.
 As cryptocurrencies continue to gain worldwide acceptance, the demand for cryptocurrency futures will also continue to increase.
 Many people are being introduced to the futures markets for the first time through their interest in cryptocurrencies.
-In an effort to better understand the futures markets, let’s review some of the basic facts concerning futures markets and futures contracts.
+In an effort to better understand the futures markets and why some consider them the best market to trade cryptocurrency, let’s review some of the basic facts concerning futures markets and futures contracts.

 For starters, there seems to be some confusion between a futures contact and a derivative.
 Actually, these terms can be used interchangeably because a futures contract is a derivative.
 In its simplest form, a derivative is nothing more than a security that derives its value from an underlying asset.
 A Bitcoin futures contract is a derivative because it derives its value from the underlying asset, which is Bitcoin.